 Develop your research skills within biological and biomedical sciences

-During this four-week summer school, you will attend seminars from world leading experts and perform experiments in our state-of-the-art laboratories.
+During this three-week summer school, you will attend seminars from world leading experts and perform experiments in our state-of-the-art laboratories.

 You will also have the opportunity to improve your English writing skills and practise your presentation skills in an academic setting with your peers and Manchester academics.